-Before enabling FIPS mode the Crypto Officer shall verify that all tamper evident labels are in place and undamaged.
-If a label is damaged or has been removed (in order to conduct system maintenance for example), then the Crypto Officer must ensure that the damaged or missing label is replaced, and a factory default reset must be performed on the SV2800 before proceeding to enable FIPS mode.
+The Crypto Officer shall verify that all tamper evident labels are in place and undamaged.
+If a label is damaged or has been removed (in order to conduct system maintenance for example), then the Crypto Officer must ensure that the damaged or missing label is replaced, and a factory default reset must be performed on the SV3800 before proceeding.

-A total of three tamper evident labels must be fitted to the module.
+A total of four tamper evident labels must be fitted to the module.
 In the event that the tamper evident labels require replacement, a pack of new labels can be purchased (P/N: FIPS-LABELS-SV).